widgetti/solara/solara/website/pages/docs/content/03-quickstart.md

         solara.Success("Great short writing!")

-# In a Jupyter notebook, put this at the end of your cell:
+# The following line is required only when running the code in a Jupyter notebook:
-# Page()
+Page()
 ```

 Yes, the above example is running live on the Solara documentation web server.
 If you change the slider the output updates.